bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods.md

 With the discovery of the [all the original 4chan threads](https://dl.dropboxusercontent.com/u/22186524/Wikichan-Damaged-Goods-Archive.7z), we can fill in the blanks as to exactly who and what Nurse-kun was replying to, creating a **Remastered Edition** that brings a new angle of the story. *These had previously been omitted, due to Wikichan's mad rush to winnow out the story from the trolling.*

 There are 23 chapters/threads in this story.
-These have been completely restored and granted addenum chapters from the Remastering Project.
 Nurse-kun's first post on [[4chan]]'s /b/ appeared on the 17th of December, 2006, and had been updated regularly thereafter until June 2nd of 2007, when the posting stopped abruptly.

 Click the link below to start reading.